-The HHSI’s mission is to return to Ireland a unique aspect of Irish traditional music – the oldest part, lost to the living tradition 200 years ago – but which, with rigorous application and study, can be partially restored.
-The Arts Council’s 2016 Report on the Harping Tradition in Ireland notes in section 3.13 (p.65) that:
+The HHSI’s mission is to return to the Irish soundscape a unique aspect of Irish traditional music: the oldest part, lost to the living tradition 200 years ago.
+With rigorous application, study, and hands-on artistic work, this is being partially restored.
+The Arts Council’s 2014 Report on the Harping Tradition in Ireland noted that:

-Our approach is research-led: we take historical evidence and help amateurs, students and professionals – children to adults, from all walks of life – to turn that into living music.
+This means that we use historical evidence to help amateurs, students and professionals – children to adults, from all walks of life – to turn fragmentary historical material back into living music.
 We are passing on ancient skills to the first large-scale generation of new performers on the instrument for 200 years.

 The cultural importance of the HHSI’s work has now been acknowledged in the honour given to us in March 2018 by Michael D. Higgins, President of Ireland, who is now our Patron.